 Now press and hold down the Ctrl key and press the C key to stop the program.
 The interactive shell will look like this:

-It can be hard to figure out how your code could be producing a bug because all the lines of code get executed very quickly and the values in variables change so often.
-A debugger is a program that lets you step through your code one line at a time (in the same order that Python executes them), and shows what values are stored in variables at each step.
+It can be hard to figure out how your code could be causing a bug.
+The lines of code get executed quickly and the values in variables change so often.
+A debugger is a program that lets you step through your code one line at a time in the same order that Python executes them.
+The debugger also shows you what values are stored in variables at each step.

-After opening the dragon.py file, click on the Debug menu item at the top of the interactive shell, and then click Debugger to make the Debug Control window appear (Figure 7-1).
+In IDLE, open the Dragon Realm game you made in the last chapter.
+After opening the dragon.py file, click on the Debug ► Debugger to make the Debug Control window appear (Figure 7-1).